jgomer2001/testing/README.md

 * Install Gluu Server CE following the [Installation Guide](../installation-guide/index.md).
 The setup script prepares all configurations needed for SCIM UMA RS endpoints and SCIM UMA RP client; **RP** stands for requesting party, and **RS** stands for resource server.
 See terminology and definitions for UMA [here](https://docs.kantarainitiative.org/uma/rec-uma-core.html#introduction).

 * Locate your SCIM RS and SCIM RP Client IDs.
 These are found in the file `/install/community-edition-setup/setup.properties.last` inside the chroot container of your Gluu CE installation.
-Use the following command to extract those quicky: `cat setup.properties.last | grep "scim_rs_client_id\|scim_rp_client_id"`.
+Use the following command to extract these quicky: `cat setup.properties.last | grep "scim_rs_client_id\|scim_rp_client_id"`.

 * The UMA SCIM client requires JWKS.
 The keystore file is located at `/install/community-edition-setup/output/scim-rp.jks`.
 The password associated to this keystore is found in `setup.properties.last` and defaults to "*secret*".

 **NOTE:** For versions earlier than v2.4.4, the JWKS file resides in `/install/community-edition-setup/output/scim-rp-openid-keys.json` instead.

-##Configuration
+## Configuration

 * Activate UMA custom script in Gluu's CE web UI.
 Go to Configuration > Manage Custom Scripts, and in the tab for "UMA Authorization policies" check "Enabled" at the bottom.

 ![enable uma](../img/scim/enable_uma.png)

-* Enable SCIM from Organization Configuration
+* Enable SCIM from Configuration > Organization Configuration

 ![enable scim](../img/scim/enable-scim.png)